Construction of Lauwersmeerdijk tidal culvert marks start of unique nature projects

 Attendees at the launch of the nature projects

-Linda-Rose Santhagens, director of Rijkswaterstaat North Netherlands: "This Lauwersmeerdijk-Vierhuizergat project shows that it can be done!
-It is a wonderful combination of dike reinforcement and nature development in the Marnewaard and along the edges of the Wadden Sea.
-The 70 hectares of intertidal area that is being created here is truly unique in its kind and size.
-I am therefore proud that it has come this far, thanks in part to the commitment and conviction of all the partners involved!"
+Linda-Rose Santhagens, Director of Rijkswaterstaat Northern Netherlands: “This Lauwersmeerdijk-Vierhuizergat project shows that it can be done!
+A wonderful combination of dyke reinforcement with nature development in the Marnewaard and along the edges of the Wadden Sea.
+The 70-hectare intertidal area being created here is truly unique in its kind and scale.
+I am therefore proud that we have come this far, thanks in part to the dedication and conviction of all our partners!”

-Susan Top, deputy for the province of Groningen: "In this special part of the Netherlands, the dyke reinforcement, which is necessary for water safety, offers an opportunity to link nature projects to it.
-We have worked hard with all those involved to make this possible.
-In this way, we are taking steps together in the development of a coast that is future-proof and also provides unique nature."
+Susan Top, Provincial Executive Member of Groningen: “In this special part of the Netherlands, the dike reinforcement—which is necessary for water safety—offers an opportunity to link nature projects to it.
+We have worked hard with all stakeholders to make this possible.
+In this way, we are taking steps together toward developing a coast that is future-proof and, moreover, yields unique nature.”

 What are the nature projects?